sherobbedmyboots/malkoo/Recommendations.md

 - Configure network boundary devices, including firewalls, network-based IPS, and inbound and outbound proxies, to verbosely log all traffic (both allowed and blocked) arriving at the device.
 - Aggregate and consolidate logs from multiple systems and devices for log correlation and analysis with a SIEM
 ## Web and Email Clients
-- Whitelist approved web browsers and email clients, keep up to date, implement application / URL whitelisting for pligins and add-on applications
+- Allow-list approved web browsers and email clients, keep up to date, implement application / URL allow-listing for pligins and add-on applications
 - Control use of languages such as ActiveX and JavaScript
 -  from each of the organization's systems, whether onsite or a mobile device, in order to identify potentially malicious activity and assist incident handlers with identifying potentially compromised systems.
 - Create two separate browser configurations for each system---one with limited functionality for general web browsing and one for specific websites that require the use of such functionality